Mandelbrot Sets Generated from the Riemann Zeta Function

 (Iterations: 4, Terms: 16)

-Use the [Start] buttons for iterations or terms to animate each parameter separately.
+Use the [Start] buttons for iterations and terms to animate those parameters separately.

 This set was introduced in 1998 by Wuon at Cambridge University (arXiv link).

-A zoom near the first non‑trivial zeros (may be slow):
+A zoom near the first non-trivial zeros is shown below.
+Rendering may be slow.

 Near the Zeta Zeros